primary-user/CodeClaimer/README.md

 - The platform, when available
 - The hidden product code
 - A reminder to share extra keys using `/sharecode`

-- A Ko-fi support link
+The DM no longer includes the Ko-fi support link.

 ### Public Claimed Message